Poverty and development

 On the Raven's Progressive Matrices test, the farmers scored an average of 5.45 items correct post-harvest, but only 4.35 items correct pre-harvest.
 On the Stroop test, they took an average of 131 seconds to respond in the "interference condition" post-harvest, as compared to 146 seconds pre-harvest.
 In addition, the average number of errors the farmers made was higher before the harvest than after - 5.93 versus 5.16.
 The results of this experiment are significant at p < 0.001.

-Once again, it is clear that poverty affects the farmers’ ability to manage the cognitive load demanded by these tasks.
-This means that the poor are less capable not because of problems in their cognitive or biological development, but because of the context of poverty.
+Once again, poverty clearly affects the farmers’ ability to manage the cognitive load demanded by these tasks.
+This means that the poor are less capable not because of problems in their cognitive or biological development but because of the context of poverty.

 Evaluation of research

 According to psychologists, the exact link between socioeconomic background and individual development is not yet fully understood.
-It seems that there is a cumulative effect of positive or negative factors related to socio-economic factors.
+There seems to be a cumulative effect of positive or negative factors related to socio-economic factors.
 This means that individuals from more privileged homes have greater educational opportunities, more role models, and higher parental expectations than children from less privileged backgrounds.
 However, early adverse experiences do not necessarily determine the life path of an individual.
-Werner and Smith (1992) carried out a longitudinal study of high-risk children and found that one-third had adjusted well to adult life.
+Werner and Smith (1992) conducted a longitudinal study of high-risk children and found that one-third had adjusted well to adult life.
 This may mean that dispositional factors rather than situational factors may play a more significant role in a child's development - as we will see in the part of this unit on resilience.

 - Poverty is a relative term.
 The definition, except for the poorest of communities, is not absolute.